 We hear a lot about illegal aliens these days.
 It seems that they are the cause of most all the crime and job-loss in this country.
 At least, that is what has been reported by the media.

 Of course there are several other sides to the story which are not getting much press attention.
 A major side is that of labeling.
 Yes, simply labeling!
-Many so-called illegal aliens were born right here in America.
-According to the United States Constitution they are Americans by birth.
-Unfortunately, the Immigration and Naturalization Department (INS), now the Department of Homeland Security, claims that if you are the children of undocumented or “illegal” aliens, then you too are an illegal.
-The INS seems to think that their regulations are much more important than the Constitution.
+Many so-called illegal aliens were born right here in

 Children of undocumented aliens often have difficulty obtaining Social Security numbers (taxpayer identification numbers) and, therefore, remain outside of the normal employment regimen, taking low-paying jobs which pay “under the table.”
 The lack of a SS number also prevents these people, even the Americans by birth, from opening bank accounts and obtaining credit.
 This often produces a financial sub-culture where the aliens pay high interest rates from “private financial agents,” and check cashers.